 Learn more about the different amputation levels of the upper extremities.

-If you have a dysmelia, everyday aids help you perform certain activities.
+If you have a dysmelia, a functional aid helps you perform a certain activity.

-We want your prosthesis to make you more mobile and independent in everyday life.
+We want your prosthesis to make you more mobile and independent.
 But the best prosthesis has no benefit at all if you don't use it in your everyday life.

-That’s why we never look at prosthesis care in a vacuum, but always as part of a holistic therapy concept that can only be implemented in close cooperation with doctors and therapists.
-We make sure that you not only get a tool that is perfectly tailored to you, but that you also learn how to handle it and use it in your everyday life.
+That’s why we never look at prosthesis care in a vacuum, but always as part of a holistic therapy concept that can only be implemented in close cooperation with physicians and therapists.
+We make sure that you not only get a prosthesis that is perfectly tailored to you, but that you also learn how to handle it and use it in your everyday life.

 If you have been amputated, early therapeutic measures will begin for you right after your amputation.
 They are designed to prepare you to wear a prosthesis.